paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2013-04-17-bradshaws_guide.md

 I originally thought this project would be an excellent opportunity to learn a new programming framework, perhaps Django or Ruby on Rails.
 However, the thought of learning a new language served only to delay me getting started.
 Hounded by friends as to the project’s progress, I began looking for a flexible publishing platform instead.

-[Kirby][4], a flat file based CMS that markets itself as ‘easy to setup, easy to use, flexible as hell’, looked the part.
+[Kirby][4], a flat file based CMS that markets itself as “easy to setup, easy to use, flexible as hell”, looked the part.
 On a train to Bath for a client meeting last November, I used it to flesh out a prototype, and immediately fell in love.
 It has a [template language][5] that isn’t too abstracted from PHP — meaning I’m learning PHP as I go — and its creator, [Bastian Allgeier][6], provides excellent documentation and support.

 With the deadline in sight, I couldn’t resist asking for help with tricker aspects of the design.
 I’d like to thank [Josh][7] for his JavaScript help, and Russ Baldwin for building [a plugin that powers the alphabetical indexes][8].